The operator

 Our service team attaches the utmost importance to the inspection and maintenance of your lifting equipment.
 PREMIUM's comprehensive inspection and maintenance plans, detailed electronic inspection reports and prompt follow-up are all implemented by the PREMIUM team in accordance with current standards (CSA, CMAA, ASME, etc.) and the RULES OF THE ART to ensure the longevity and long-term productivity of your equipment fleet.

 Premium Industrial Group 's service team can provide complete inspections for all brands of lifting equipment.
 All our technicians are certified and have a minimum of 8,000 hours' experience in the field of lifting equipment.
+After inspection, you receive a complete and detailed electronic report that you can keep in your records.

 In accordance with the CSA B167-16 standard, lifting equipment must be inspected to ensure safety in the workplace.
 But how do you differentiate the different types of inspection for overhead cranes and other lifting equipment?
 Here's a summary of each type of inspection, to help demystify the issue.